Boarding school

 A boarding school is a school where pupils live within premises while being given formal instruction.
 The word "boarding" is used in the sense of "room and board", i.e. lodging and meals.
 They have existed for many centuries, and now extend across many countries.
 Their functioning, codes of conduct, and ethos vary greatly.
 Pupils in boarding schools study and live during the school year with their fellows, housemasters and housemistresses.
 Some boarding schools also have day pupils who attend the institution during the day and return home in the evenings.

 Pupils who board at the school are called boarders, or day pupils if they don't board.
 Pupils may be enrolled for one to twelve years or more in boarding school.
 There are several types of boarders depending on the intervals at which they visit their family.
 Full-term boarders visit their homes at the end of an academic year, semester boarders visit their homes at the end of an academic term, weekly boarders visit their homes at weekends.
 There are also semi-boarders who attend a boarding school in the school hours for formal instruction and activities but return home by the end of the day.
 In some cultures, boarders spend the majority of their childhood and adolescent life away from their families.

-Boarding schools are relatively more prevalent in the United Kingdom, India, China, and parts of Africa.
+Boarding schools are relatively more prevalent in the United Kingdom, Switzerland, India, Russia, China, and parts of Africa.
 These countries begin boarding schools at a very early age and for a longer span of time.
 Boarding schools are less prevalent in Europe and the U.S., where it is mostly seen for grades seven or nine through grade twelve—the high school years.
 Some are for either boys or girls, while others are co-educational.
 The United Kingdom has a long tradition of boarding school education, and the term public school has an elitist association.
 There are also some state boarding schools, many of which serve children from remote areas.

 In some societies and cultures, boarding schools are the most privileged educational option (such as Eton and Winchester in the U.K., which have educated several prime ministers), whereas in other contexts, they serve as places to segregate children deemed a problem to their parents or wider society.

 The United States and Canada forcibly assimilated indigenous children in the Canadian Indian residential school system and American Indian boarding school institutions.
 Some functioned essentially as orphanages, e.g. the G.I.
 Rossolimo Boarding School Number 49 in Russia.
 Tens of millions of rural children are educated at boarding schools in China.
 Therapeutic boarding schools offer treatment for psychological difficulties.
 Military academies provide strict discipline.
 Education for children with special needs has a long association with boarding; see, for example, deaf education and Council of Schools and Services for the Blind.
 Some boarding schools offer an immersion into democratic education, such as Summerhill School.
 Others are international, such as the United World Colleges.